htr-volker/ssh-group-tutorial/README.md

 Copy and paste this to a notepad for later.

-## Create a user on your VM
+## (Receiver) Create a user on your VM

-Next, we want to create a user on your VM for your friend to connect as via SSH.
+Next, we want to create a user on your VM for the messenger to connect to via SSH.

 Run this command to create the user, replacing `<username>` with your friend's name: